You’re probably wondering what you can do to prepare for those first magical moments of breastfeeding your baby. The

 2. Assess Your Breasts

-Breast Trauma – Have you ever has an accident or injury which has caused nerve damage?
-Trauma may also come in the form of sexual abuse, consider seeking counseling for this before baby arrives.
+Breast Trauma – Have you ever had an accident or injury which has caused nerve damage?
+Trauma may also come in the form of sexual abuse, consider seeking counseling for this before your baby arrives.

 Breast Surgery – Breast augmentation or reduction can result in nerve damage to the nipple.
 Discuss the likelihood of permanent damage with your surgeon, especially if your nipple was relocated during surgery.

 Nipples – If your nipples stay flat or have a dimple when they are stimulated this can make it difficult for baby to latch.
 Read more about techniques to draw out your nipples here.

 3. What’s Normal Baby Behavior?